haftomdesbele/email_spam_classification/README.md

 **Pandas**: Used for loading and manipulating the dataset.

-**Scikit-learn**: implementing the Multinomial Naive Bayes classifier, and evaluating the model through metrics like accuracy,f1-score, precision and recall.
+**Scikit-learn**: implementing the Multinomial Naive Bayes classifier, and evaluating the model through metrics like accuracy,f1-score, precision, and recall.

 **NLTK**: For natural language processing tasks such as tokenization and stop word removal.